LavoroPulito/BSc-Thesis/README.md

 # :mortar_board: Bachelor's Thesis in Computer Science

 [My Bachelor's Degree Thesis](src/Thesis.pdf) in Computer Science at Sapienza Università di Roma, entitled:
-"Achieving Max Flow in Strongly Polynomial Time for Sparse Networks: Beyond the Edmonds-Karp Algorithm".
+"**Achieving Max Flow in Strongly Polynomial Time for Sparse Networks: Beyond the Edmonds-Karp Algorithm**".

 ## Abstract
 The following report is aimed at analyzing the evolution of solutions to the max-flow problem in networks.
 It will clearly and thoroughly demonstrate how improvements can be made upon the Edmonds-Karp algorithm.